Melaleuca quinquenervia

-Melaleuca quinquenervia, commonly known as the broad-leaved paperbark, paper bark tea tree, punk tree or niaouli, is a small- to medium-sized tree of the myrtle family, Myrtaceae.
+Melaleuca quinquenervia, commonly known as the broad-leaved paperbark or paper bark tea tree in Australia, niaouli in New Caledonia and punk tree in the United States, is a small- to medium-sized tree of the myrtle family, Myrtaceae.
 It grows as a spreading tree up to 20 m tall, with its trunk covered by a white, beige and grey thick papery bark.
 The grey-green leaves are egg-shaped, and cream or white bottlebrush-like flowers appear from late spring to autumn.
 It was first formally described in 1797 by the Spanish naturalist Antonio José Cavanilles.

 Native to New Caledonia, Papua New Guinea and coastal eastern Australia, from Botany Bay in New South Wales northwards into Queensland, M. quinquenervia grows in swamps, on floodplains and near rivers and estuaries, often on silty soil.

 Description

 Melaleuca quinquenervia is a small to medium sized, spreading tree which usually grows to a height of 8-15 m high and a spread of 5-10 m but is sometimes as tall as 25 m.
+The bark is papery and layers peels off in strips.
 Young growth is hairy with long and short, soft hairs.
-The leaves are arranged alternately and are flat, leathery, lance-shaped to egg-shaped, dull or grey-green, 55-120 mm long and 10-31 mm wide, three to eight times as long as wide.
+The leaves are arranged alternately and are flat, leathery, lance-shaped to egg-shaped, dull or grey-green, 55-120 mm long and 10-31 mm wide, three to eight times as long as wide, and have five prominent veins, referred to in its species name.

 The flowers are arranged in spikes on the ends of branches which continue to grow after flowering, sometimes also in the upper leaf axils.
 The spikes contain 5 to 18 groups of flowers in threes and are up to 40 mm in diameter and 20-50 mm long.
 The petals are about 3 mm long and fall off as the flower ages.
 The stamens are white, cream-coloured or greenish and are arranged in 5 bundles around the flower, with 5 to 10 stamens per bundle.
 Flowering occurs from spring to early autumn, September to March in Australia.
 Flowering is followed by fruit which are woody, broadly cylindrical capsules, 2.5-4 mm long and clustered, spike-like along the branches.
 Each capsule contains many tiny seeds which are released annually.